 - 1. Land currently not covered by forest (see forest definition), can be selected for afforestation, regardless of its canopy history; no waiting period is required. - 2.
-Comprehensive documentation of the land-use history spanning the last 10 years must be submitted for each C-Sink unit.
-This can include aerial imagery, satellite photographs, and corroborative evidence such as logging permits, tax records, and personal testimonies. - 3.
-If the land was occupied by primary or secondary forests within the previous 10 years, before project start, the new forest must first capture and store at least 30% of the carbon harvested from the previous forest.
+Comprehensive documentation of the land-use history spanning the last 10 years before project start must be submitted for each Management Unit.
+This includes a) a written description of land use history, b) satellite images, and c) global forest watch excerpts.
+The year when the first land preparation activities took place in the MU, is defined as the starting year of the Tree C-Sink project. - 3.
+If the land was occupied by primary or secondary forests (see forest definition) within the previous 10 years, before project start, the new forest must first capture and store at least 30% of the carbon formerly stored in the previous forest.
 Average carbon stock figures for forests across various regions are referenced from Annex 3.A1 of the IPCC report (IPCC, 2003; see also Annex 2 of the present guidelines).
-Only after reaching this threshold can carbon sequestration beyond the reestablished carbon stock be claimed as additional C-

-Sinks.
-If the data from the prior harvest noticeably differ from the IPCC's average metrics, an application to adjust the benchmark values can be made to Carbon Standards.

-- 4. If the land was occupied by primary or secondary forests within the previous 10 years, before project start, the reforested area must achieve a biodiversity rating of at least Level II. - 5.
-If the land in question did not host primary or secondary forests in the decade preceding the initiation of the project, it is exempt from carbon penalties and biodiversity mandates.
-Vegetation that falls short of the criteria defined for forests-specifically, an area of at least 0.5 hectares, trees reaching a minimum height of 5 meters, and a canopy cover of 30% or more-is classified as bushland rather than secondary forest.
+Only after reaching this threshold can carbon sequestration beyond the reestablished carbon stock be claimed as additional C-Sinks.
+If the data from the prior harvest noticeably differ from the IPCC's average metrics, an application to adjust the benchmark values can be made to Carbon Standards. - 4.
+If the land was occupied by primary or secondary forests within the previous 10 years, before project start, the reforested area must achieve a biodiversity rating of at least Level II. - 5.
+If the land in question did not host primary or secondary forests in the decade preceding the start of the Tree C-Sink project, it is exempt from carbon penalties and biodiversity mandates beyond Level I. Vegetation that falls short of the criteria defined for forests-specifically, an area of at least 0.5 hectares, trees reaching a minimum height of 5 meters, and a canopy cover of 30% or more-is classified as bushland rather than secondary forest.